CTCycle/XREPORT-radiological-reports-generator/README.md

 ### Inference
 Here you can find the necessary files to run pretrained models in inference mode, and use them to generate radiological reports from input X-ray scans.

-- Run `images_encoding.py` to use the pretrained encoder from a model checkpoint to extract abstract representation of image features in the form of lower-dimension embeddings.
+- Run `report_generator.py` to use the pretrained transformer decoder from a model checkpoint to generate radiological reports starting from an input image.

 ### Training
 This folder contains the necessary files for conducting model training and evaluation.
-- Run `model_training.py` to initiate the training process for the autoencoder
+- Run `model_training.py` to initiate the training process for the transformer model

 ### Validation
 Data validation and pretrained model evaluations are performed using the scripts within this folder.